BitBrew/event-docs/danlawudp-events/vehicle-dtcs-current.md

 # Vehicle DTCs - Current

-This event is generated whenver a MIL status or DTC count changes and a current DTC exists in the vehicle.
+This event is generated whenever a MIL status or DTC count changes and a current DTC exists in the vehicle.
 The device can be configured to check for DTCs once per trip or at periodic intervals.

 ## Attributes